dabeaz-course/practical-python/Notes/01_Introduction/03_Numbers.md

 Floats are represented as double precision using the native CPU representation [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754).
 This is the same as the `double` type in the programming language C.

-> 17 digits or precision
+> 17 digits of precision
 > Exponent from -308 to 308

 Be aware that floating point numbers are inexact when representing decimals.